Ministry of MSME

 5Loan: How ₹5 Crore Crore Artisans Got Credit Access

 The scheme's most impactful feature is the MUDRA-backed collateral-free loan at 5% interest.
-Before PM Vishwakarma, most artisans borrowed from local moneylenders at 24–36% interest.
-Now, the government bears the interest difference — artisans pay only 5%.
+Before PM Vishwakarma, most artisans borrowed from local moneylenders at 24 to 36% interest.
+Now, the government bears the interest difference.
+Artisans pay only 5%.

 The ₹1 lakh first tranche is adequate to buy better raw materials, modernise tools, or hire an apprentice.
 Second tranche (₹2 lakh) becomes available after you repay on time.